Academic Credentials

 • Water and Health Advisory Council – Council member (2023-present)

-Dr. Anderson is a skilled communicator; she is often an invited speaker at high-level scientific conferences, regulatory meetings, webinars, and community stakeholder meetings.
-Dr. Anderson also serves as a testifying expert and supports clients in public and private stakeholder engagement.
-She excels at translating complex risk, regulatory, and public health information to different audiences and stakeholders.
-With a comprehensive background in evaluating emerging and legacy chemicals' toxic properties across divergent state, federal and international regulatory paradigms, she ensures that scientifically informed processes are utilized in decision-making.
+Dr. Anderson is a skilled communicator, often invited to address high-level scientific conferences, regulatory meetings, webinars, and community stakeholder meetings.
+She also serves as a testifying expert and supports clients in public and private stakeholder engagement.
+She excels at translating complex scientific information used to inform risk, regulatory, and public health decisions for different audiences and stakeholders.
+With an extensive background in evaluating emerging and legacy chemicals' toxic properties across divergent state, federal, and international regulatory paradigms, she supports the integration of scientifically informed processes in decision-making.